ICanBoogie/Validate/README.md

 ## Validation context

+The validation context is represented by a [Context][] instance and is passed along with the value to validate to the validator.
+The validator may used the context to retrieve parameters and options, and when required get a complete picture of the ongoing validation.

-The validation context provides the following information:
+The following properties are available:

 - `attribute`: The attribute being validated.
 - `value`: The value of the attribute being validated.
 - `validator`: The current validator.
 - `validator_params`: The parameters and options for the current validator.
-- `reader`: A [Reader][] adapter giving access the values being validated.
+- `reader`: A [Reader][] adapter giving access to the values being validated.
 - `message`: The possible error message for the current validator.
 - `message_args`: The arguments for the possible error message.
 - `errors`: The collected errors.

-The validation context is represented by a [Context][] instance and is passed along with the value to validate to the validator.
-The validator may used the context to retrieve parameters and options, and when required get a complete picture of the ongoing validation.

 The following example demonstrates how a validator may retrieve its parameters and options from the context, and a value from the value reader:

 ```php
 <?php